|

 Nguyen-Trung Hieu, one of the Asian American

-1981, was honored with the prestigious Ping Tom
+original founders in 1981, was honored with the prestigious Ping Tom Pan

-Pan Asian American Award on February 28, 2004 at
+Asian American Award on February 28, 2004 at the

 Dr. Hieu is the Director of Clemente Math,